ldericher/fftcgtool/README.md

 > All generated files will thus be owned by `root:root` by default.

 1. Make sure you have a working installation of `docker` software.
-2. Update your local image .
+2. Update your local image
    - Either use `docker pull ldericher/fftcgtool`
+   - Or build it yourself
+      1. Clone this repository
-   - Or run `docker build --pull --tag ldericher/fftcgtool .`
+      2. Inside this directory, run `docker build --pull --tag ldericher/fftcgtool .`
 3. Run `docker run --rm -it -v "$(pwd)/out:/app/out" ldericher/fftcgtool` in any directory.
 4. You can `alias fftcgtool='docker run --rm -it -v "$(pwd)/out:/app/out" ldericher/fftcgtool'`
    to define `fftcgtool` shorthand for your running shell.